rcrowther/django-img/README.md

 # Django-images
 A drop and go app (as much as a Django app can be) to handle upload and display of images.

-When I say plug-and-go, I mean there is a default repository built into the app.
-IT works in a Django way, and needs only a migration to start uploading and managing images.
-To show images, you need only to define a few filter classes and place the main template tag.
+Plug-and-go means a default repository built into the app.
+It works in a Django way, and needs only a migration to start uploading and managing images.
+To show images, only a few filter classes are needed, and to place the main template tag.
 That's all.

 The base code is concise and levers Django recommendations and facilities where possible.
 It may provide a base for others wishing to build their own app.